Bridal With Heart

 Complexity and Scale

 Huge and complex supply chains make it difficult to operate once one cog in the wheel isn’t turning.
-We are still feeling the rippling effects in our supply chain even post lockdown, proving that the current way of doing things and reliance on multiple countries to turn raw goods and components into final products.
-One snag in this system, missed deadline, worker strike, etc and it all comes tumbling down.
+We are still feeling the rippling effects in our supply chain even post lockdown, proving that the current way of doing things and reliance on multiple countries to turn raw goods and components into final products isn't sustainable.
+One snag in this system, say a missed deadline, worker strike, etc and it all comes tumbling down.

 Inequality In Pay and Discriminatory Hiring Practices

 From a lack of leadership accountability, to upholding wage inequality to limiting access to roles of authority and the pay that is warranted for these roles as evidenced in the aftermath of the death of Andre Leon Talley.
 To the well publicized worker exploitation which sees the people at the top who do the least amount of work profiting off the backs of those at the bottom.

 In academic circles, one of the biggest issues is that colleges and universities create completely separate worlds from the communities they are built in.
 Fashion businesses are no different.
 Many businesses have no connection to the places they are located in, do not hire from within the community and are even able to receive government subsidies and tax breaks which do not support the local economy.

 And these are just some of the problems that plague the fashion industry.

 But it’s not all doom and gloom folks.
 There are people out there who want to be a part of the solution and are working to do whatever they can.

 This is where your love story comes in.
 Custom wedding dresses are unique garment which do not require hundreds of thousands of yards of fabrics, are not mass produced and are handmade.
 By training people to do this important work, you help bring the dreams of others to reality.
 When you purchase your dream wedding dress from our studio, you can feel good knowing you are doing your part to help change the world for good.